 The Cron time string must contain entries for each character attribute.
 If you want to set a value using only minutes, you must have asterisk characters for the other four attributes that you're not configuring (hour, day of the month, month, and day of the week).

 Note that entering a value for a character attribute configures a task to run at a regular time.
-If you append a slash ( / ) and an integer to a wildcard in any of the character positions however, you can configure the cron task to run at a regular interval that isn't dependent on a regular time (for example, every X minutes/hours/days).
-Here are few examples of scheduling-
+Even if you add a slash (/) and an integer to the wildcard in any position of the letter, you still get regular time (for example, every X minutes/hours/days).
+Here are a few examples of scheduling-

 - Login to Production server via PuttY-